Zepeng-Mu/ezGenomeTracks/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 > [!NOTE]
-> `ezGemoneTracks` is my experiment with Vibe Coding.
+> `ezGenomeTracks` is my experiment with Vibe Coding.
 I mostly use Github Copilot Business.
 I have also tried Cursor, TRAE and Windsurf.

 > [!NOTE]
-> `ezGemoneTracks` is in early development, many functionalities may be missing or incomplete.
+> `ezGenomeTracks` is in early development, many functionalities may be missing or incomplete.
 Feedback and contributions are welcome!

 ## Installation